Cara Augustenborg

 Change happens in the blink of eye

 In the mid-1980s, AT&T forecast cell-phone adoption by the year 2000 to reach 900,000 subscribers.
 The actual number was 109 million and AT&T missed out on a multi-trillion dollar opportunity.
-We are seeing similar disruptions in solar and in electric vehicles now.

 We may perceive that nothing ever changes, but when it does it happens in the blink of an eye, so we can no longer sit on the fence while the rest of the world leaves us behind.